microsoft/vscode-docs/docs/cpp/cmake-quickstart.md

 ## Create a CMakePresets.json file

-Next, let's continue with CMake Quick Start to create a CmakePresets.json file.
+Next, continue with the CMake Quick Start to create a `CMakePresets.json` file.

 1. Select **Add a New Preset** and **Create from Compilers**.